Lamer87/Space_Engineers_DLC_unlocker/README.md

   - If you get the "Windows protected your PC" message when you launch "CreamAPI_Tool.cmd":
     please see [this little guide](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/40)

-  - If you are not sure and want to restore default files through steam:
+  - If you are not sure and want to restore default files through Steam:
     <details><summary>click here to show how.</summary><p>

     ————————————————————————————————————————